UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

 ### 4. High Level Design <a name="t4"></a>
    - **Radar $i$ Static Environment Grid Estimation $( i={1,2,3,4} )$** <a name="t41"></a> : A list of valid grid cells are estimated locally corrosponding to each of the radars.
 Depending on the sensor internal and mounting parameters, a part of the environment might be detected more accurately by one sensor, than the other.
-In such cases it was found that estimating the cell states locally, and then fusing them centrally gives a more consistent result.<br>
+In such cases it was found that estimating the cell states locally for each of the radars, and then fusing them centrally gives a more consistent result.<br>
-   - **Temporal Allignment** : Since each of the radar has its own grid state estimator, and the radars are operating asynchronously, before grid fusion step we have to represent the cell states for all the radars in the same reference frame.
-This allignment is achieved in the Temporal Allignment block where we do ego-motion compensation for all the cell states <br>
+   - **Temporal Allignment** : Since each of the radar has its own grid state estimator, and the radars are operating asynchronously, before grid fusion step we have to represent the cell states of all the radars in the same reference frame.
+This allignment is achieved in the Temporal Allignment block where we do ego-motion compensation for all the cell states.
+This step can be optional if the sensors are synchronized. <br>
    - **Grid Fusion** : Finally we combine the local grid state estimates into a single grid <br><br>
 ![](https://github.com/UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/blob/main/P1_static_environment_representation/readme_artifacts/4_architecture.PNG)